robin-rpr/calos/doc/clearly-image.rst

   grown in 3 instructions: c

-Here, the first two instructions are hits from the first Dockerfile, but the third is a miss, so Charliecloud retrieves that state and continues building.
+Here, the first two instructions are hits from the first Dockerfile, but the third is a miss, so Clearly retrieves that state and continues building.

 We can also inspect the cache::